-Bill Kimball - Coldspring Branch Loop is a 5.2 mile moderately trafficked loop trail located near Cleveland, SC that features a waterfall and is rated as difficult.
+Bill Kimball - Coldspring Branch Loop is a 5.2 mile moderately trafficked loop trail located near Cleveland, South Carolina that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.

 I enjoyed this trail for a morning trail run/hike.
 There is nothing exceptionally breathtaking on this trail, but there is a very beautiful, huge rock face on the Bill Kimball trail that I stopped to take a few pictures of, and the stream is a nice companion.
 I chose to do Bill Kimball then Coldsprings, and I liked that route.